Mephala/Fall2016Swe573-healthTracker/RequirementElicitation.md

         * 3.1.4\.
 User nick-name.
         * 3.1.5\.
 User password.
         * 3.1.6\.
 User gender.
         * 3.1.7\.
 User activity-level.
-Pre-defined user activity levels help calculating user basal metabolic rate which is going to be stored for further version calculations (See: x.x.x) Pre-defined activity levels are:
+Pre-defined user activity levels help calculating user basal metabolic rate which is going to be stored for further version calculations (See: 9.3.)
+Pre-defined activity levels are:
             * 3.1.7.1\.
 None (stay in bed all day)
             * 3.1.7.1\.
 Sedentariness (very little)
             * 3.1.7.1\.
 Light (1 to 3 days per week)